 Tragedy is not a particular kind of story.
-It is a grand character responding to the deepest affliction with a commensurate depth of imagination.
+It is a grand character responding to the deepest outrages with a commensurate depth of imagination.
 So in life there are no tragedies, only mishaps.
-And how could anyone now write one?
-We have had our fill of suffering, but we are at a loss to conceive the stern majesty of character that might trace its mystic drift.

 Great stories of crime, such as Dostoyevsky’s, Hawthorne’s or Hugo’s, tell of the vindication of the culprit’s soul or of the damnation of the detective.

-Music composes formal associations between sound and sound, not associations of meaning between sound and sense.
+Music arranges formal associations between sound and sound.
+It does not compose associations of meaning between sound and sense.
 Though we call it a universal language, it is in fact neither universal nor a language.
 It gives expression neither to rich ideas nor to complex moods.
-It communicates no thoughts at all, as Stravinsky argued, or else it conveys none but musical ones.
-And it evokes a restricted range of coarse, obvious and extraneous feelings, not much more than sad or glad, up or down, sunny or spooky, and it’s the crudest sort that is best equipped to do so.
+It communicates no thoughts at all, as Stravinsky argued, or else it communicates none but musical ones.
+And it evokes a restricted range of coarse, obvious and extraneous feelings, not much more than sad or glad, up or down, sunny or spooky.
+And it’s the crudest sort that sparks the most intense effects.

 Music is how the gods do mathematics.
 It’s an ineffable algebra for the ears.
 It is, as Leibniz says, ‘the pleasure the mind feels from counting while not being aware that it is counting.’
 It is at once the most sensual and the most abstract of the arts.

 It was a great mischance for music that it came of age in the nineteenth century, just as european taste was degenerating into kitsch.